 Focused Example: For Everyone Collective

-The For Everyone Collective is located in Grand Rapids, Michigan.
-It is a collective that uses T-shirt activism to advocate for prison abolition.
-On the website, they describe themselves as, “Worker owned by a multiracial group of people impacted by incarceration.
+The For Everyone Collective, in Grand Rapids, Michigan, uses T-shirt activism to advocate for prison abolition.
+On its website, it describes itself as “worker owned by a multiracial group of people impacted by incarceration.
 Our only non-impacted employee-owner is our founder, who created Forgive Everyone to raise money for the abolitionist movement” (For Everyone Co., 2021).

-This organization centers social justice philosophies in all of their processes, from their production practices employing formerly incarcerated people to their business’ shared ownership model.
-Their workers earn at least $15 an hour and are provided medical benefits, and they employ currently incarcerated artists to design T-shirts while funneling all of their profits into prison abolition education, empowerment, and justice.
+This organization centers social justice philosophies in all of its processes, from its production practices, employing formerly incarcerated people, to its shared-ownership business model.
+Its employees earn at least $15 an hour and are provided medical benefits, and it employs currently incarcerated artists to design T-shirts while funneling all of its profits into prison abolition education, empowerment, and justice.

 Identity, Social Justice, and Dress Case Study